alanliska/mopac-for-phreeqc-plus/README.md

 [![Anaconda-Server Badge](https://anaconda.org/conda-forge/mopac/badges/version.svg)](https://anaconda.org/conda-forge/mopac)
 ![build](https://github.com/openmopac/mopac/actions/workflows/CI.yaml/badge.svg)
 [![codecov](https://codecov.io/gh/openmopac/mopac/branch/main/graph/badge.svg?token=qM2KeRvw06)](https://codecov.io/gh/openmopac/mopac)

-#### This is the MOPAC fork used in the mobile app PHREEQC plus ####

-# Changes in this fork #

-* all source files containing status SCRATCH status changed to UNKNOWN
-(fortran temporary directories are not accessible in Android)

-* readmo.f
-added the stamp defining the release

-# Compilation #

-mkdir build
-cd build

-* arm
-cmake .. -DCMAKE_INSTALL_PREFIX=/path/to/install/mopac2023_linux_arm -DSTATIC_BUILD=ON -DAUTO_BLAS=OFF -DTHREADS_KEYWORD=OFF -DMOPAC_LINK="-static-libgfortran -pie /path/to/liblapack.a /path/to/libblas.a" -DGPU=OFF -DTESTS=OFF
-in all link.txt remove '-static' make install

-* aarch64
-cmake .. -DCMAKE_INSTALL_PREFIX=/path/to/installmopac2023_linux_aarch64 -DSTATIC_BUILD=ON -DAUTO_BLAS=OFF -DTHREADS_KEYWORD=OFF -DMOPAC_LINK="-static-libgfortran -pie /path/to/liblapack.a /path/to/libblas.a" -DGPU=OFF -DTESTS=OFF
-in all link.txt remove '-static' make install

-* x86
-cmake .. -DCMAKE_INSTALL_PREFIX=/path/to/installmopac2023_linux_x86 -DSTATIC_BUILD=ON -DAUTO_BLAS=OFF -DTHREADS_KEYWORD=OFF -DMOPAC_LINK="-static-libgfortran -pie /path/to/liblapack.a /path/to/libblas.a" -DGPU=OFF -DTESTS=OFF
-in all link.txt remove '-static' make install

-* x86_64
-cmake .. -DCMAKE_INSTALL_PREFIX=/path/to/install/mopac2023_linux_x86_64 -DSTATIC_BUILD=ON -DAUTO_BLAS=OFF -DTHREADS_KEYWORD=OFF -DMOPAC_LINK="-static-libgfortran -pie /path/to/liblapack.a /path/to/libblas.a" -DGPU=OFF -DTESTS=OFF
-in all link.txt remove '-static' make install

-####

 This is fork of the official repository of the modern open-source version of MOPAC, which is now released under an LGPL license, used for Android users.
 OpenMOPAC is a direct continuation of the commercial development and distribution of MOPAC, which ended at MOPAC 2016.